hopemini/activity-clustering-multimodal-ml/README.md

-# Activity Clustering using Multimodal Deep Learning for Android Applications
+# An empirical study on Activity Clustering for Android Applications

 ## Overview
 This project is a Torch implementation for our paper, which activity clustering using multimodal deep learning for android applications.